-If your marketing efforts consist entirely of attending trade shows and cold-calling, you’re probably not leveraging enough of the marketing channels available to you to gain more sales opportunities.
-For B2B businesses, having a great marketing program is not impossible.
+If your B2B marketing efforts consist entirely of attending trade shows and cold-calling, you’re probably not leveraging enough of the marketing channels available to you to gain more sales opportunities.
+For enterprise technology companies, having a great marketing program is critical, but not impossible to obtain.
 Here’s how to start.

-1. Build a prospect profile by mining your current customers
+1. Build a prospect profile by mining your current customer data

-Unlike the retail market, B2B businesses don’t have a wide universe of potential buyers.
-That in itself is a good opportunity.
-That means you can narrow your efforts and budget to a few types of prospects who need your services.
+Unlike the retail market, enterprise technology companies don’t have a wide universe of potential buyers.
+That’s actually an opportunity.
+It means you can narrow your efforts and your budget to a few types of prospects who really need your services.

 2. Build a prospect list and search for them

 This takes a lot of legwork.
 It will mean a lot of Google searches, checking company databases like Owler.com and canvassing industry associations.